LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_03_Perform_Compliance_Search.md

 14. Back on the **Chose eDiscovery Administrator** pane, you should now see both **Nestor Wilke** and **MOD Administrator** listed as members.
 Select **Done**, **Save**, **Close**.

-    You have now succesfully added a second **eDiscovery Administrator** role group member.
+    You have now successfully added a second **eDiscovery Administrator** role group member.

 15. Next we will navigate back to **Microsoft Purview** compliance portal.
 Open a new **Microsoft Edge** tab and enter the following URL: **<https://compliance.microsoft.com>**.